metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_input_v1alpha2_manifest.md

 Optional:

 - `buffer_size` (String) Specify the maximum buffer size in KB to receive a JSON message.
 If not set, the default size will be the value of Chunk_Size.
-- `chunk_size` (String) By default the buffer to store the incoming JSON messages, do not allocate the maximum memory allowed, instead it allocate memory when is required.The rounds of allocations are set by Chunk_Size in KB.
+- `chunk_size` (String) By default the buffer to store the incoming JSON messages, do not allocate the maximum memory allowed, instead it allocate memory when is required.
+The rounds of allocations are set by Chunk_Size in KB.
 If not set, Chunk_Size is equal to 32 (32KB).
 - `format` (String) Specify the expected payload format.
-It support the options json and none.When using json, it expects JSON maps, when is set to none, it will split every record using the defined Separator (option below).
+It support the options json and none.
+When using json, it expects JSON maps, when is set to none, it will split every record using the defined Separator (option below).
 - `listen` (String) Listener network interface,default 0.0.0.0
 - `port` (Number) TCP port where listening for connections,default 5170
 - `separator` (String) When the expected Format is set to none, Fluent Bit needs a separator string to split the records.
 By default it uses the breakline character (LF or 0x10).